6 Eating Habits that Cause Anxiety and Depression

 Most people know that alcohol is a depressant.

 Even so, we’re all tempted to drink a few glasses more without realizing the consequences.
 And after that, there’s the famous hangover the next day.

-Alcohol, besides just being a depressant, is a stimulant.
+Alcohol, besides just being a depressant, is also a stimulant.

 This means that it suppresses your glutamate neurotransmitters.
-But, at the same time, it increases neurotransmitters that inhibit your immune system.
+However, at the same time, it increases neurotransmitters that inhibit your immune system.

 Because of this, your thoughts, speech, and movements will get slower.
-And the more you drink, the stronger you will feel the effects.
+The more you drink, the stronger you will feel the effects.